QubesOS/qubes-doc/basics_dev/devel-faq.md

 Q: What is Qubes' attitude toward changing guest distros?
 ---------------------------------------------------------

-We try to respect each distro's culture, where possibe.
+We try to respect each distro's culture, where possible.
 See the discussion on issue [#1014](https://github.com/QubesOS/qubes-issues/issues/1014) for an example.

+The policy is there mostly to ease maintenance, on several levels:

+ * Less modifications means easier migration to new upstream distribution releases
+ * Upstream documentation matching the distribution running in Qubes VM
+ * Less likely to introduce Qubes-specific issues
+ * Each officially supported distribution (ideally) should offer the same set of Qubes-specific features - a change in one supported distribution should be followed also in others (including some new in the future)